madelynwillis3/research/coastalplain.md

 # Mapping Soil Profiles on UGAGrandFarm

 This interactive map shows field data points on UGA GrandFarm in Perry, GA.
-Hover over each marker to see the soil profile at that point.
+Click on each marker to see the soil profile at that point to reveal the horizons and their depths (in cm) as well as color.

 <div id="map" style="height: 400px; margin-bottom: 2em;"></div>

- This site is situated in the northern coastal plains, where 77 soil profiles were extracted and analyzed for texture, color, horizon, depth, structure, and other identifying notes.
+This site is situated in the northern coastal plains, where 75 soil profiles were extracted and analyzed for texture, color, horizon, depth, structure, and other identifying notes.

 <!-- Leaflet CSS -->
 <link rel="stylesheet" href="https://unpkg.com/leaflet/dist/leaflet.css" />